yaswanthbb/Notes-App/README.md

 - Push to the branch: git push origin feature/your-feature
 - Create a pull request

+## Acknowledgements
-This project was created as a practice exercise for the Full Stack Open course.
+- This project was created as a practice exercise for the Full Stack Open course.